TomKemp/waterlock-blackboard-auth/README.md

  **THIS MODULE IS NOT CURRENTLY TESTED**

 A module for [Waterlock](http://waterlock.ninja/) providing authentication using the Blackboard VLE.
-This was orginally written for use with [Synote.js](https://github.com/yunjiali/synote.js).
+This was originally written for use with [Synote.js](https://github.com/yunjiali/synote.js).

 ## Usage
 This module requires a Blackboard building block (add-on module) to be installed on the target Blackboard server.
 The module can be found [here](https://github.com/CrispinClark/Blackboard-Waterlock-Authentication-Building-Block).
 You must configure this module, assigning the Blackboard server a provider id and a shared secret key.
 Communications are carried out between this module and the server using Json Web Tokens that are signed using the shared secret key.